What does our Hebrew name Ramah Galim mean?

 How can I find out more information about Camp Ramah in Northern California’s program and staff?

-Families who attend one of our information sessions or Ramah Beach Days at Monterey Bay this year will have an opportunity to meet our year-round staff, Ramah alumni, and other Ramah families and to learn more about our programs.
-Also, feel free to Contact Us directly with further questions or to request more information.
-“Like” us on our Facebook page, join our Constant Contact email list or ask about volunteer opportunities by emailing email@example.com.
+Families who attend one of our virtual information sessions this year will have an opportunity to meet our year-round staff, Ramah alumni, and other Ramah families, to learn more about our programs.
+Also, feel free to contact us directly with further questions or to request more information.
+“Like” us on our Facebook page, join our Constant Contact email list, or ask about volunteer opportunities by emailing firstname.lastname@example.org.

 My child has special needs, can they come to camp?